 Nevertheless, salt only seems to raise blood pressure in salt-sensitive individuals, which is about 25% of the population.

-SUMMARYIodized and uniodized salt are commonly sold in grocery stores.
+Iodized and unionized salt are commonly sold in grocery stores.
 Consuming 1/2 teaspoon of iodized salt per day provides enough iodine to prevent a deficiency.

-Shrimp is a low-calorie, protein-rich seafood that is a very good source of iodine.
+Shrimp is a low-calorie, protein-rich seafood that is an excellent source of iodine.

-Shrimp and other seafood are good sources of iodine because they absorb some of the iodine that is naturally present in seawater.
+Shrimp and other seafood are good sources of iodine because they absorb some of the iodine naturally present in seawater.